hcarnes/hcarnes.github.io/_posts/2020-2-18-javascript-symbol.markdown

 String's `search()` method depends on a special well-known Symbol.
 If the argument given to search is not an intance of `RegExp`, it the creates a `RegExp` using the given argument as the constructor argument.

-Below we have an instance of motorcyles with 2 attributes: make and color.
+Below we have an instance of motorcyles with 2 attributes: `make` and `color`.
 The `Symbol.search()` method takes a value as a parameter and searches for the content in the `make` field.
 The method also prints an informational message about the value of `this` and the value of the `value` argument that is passed into the `Symbol.search()` method.

 ```javascript
 class Motorcycle {